SriSatyaKalyan/notes/git.md

 ***Checking Out Tags*** To view the state of a repo at a particular tag, we can use `git checkout <tag>`.
 This puts us in detached HEAD!

+`git diff <tag1> <tag2>` compares the repo state in between the tags.

+`git show <tag>` provides information about a tag.

+We can tag older commits by providing a commit hash:
+`git tag -a <tagname> <commit-hash>`

+Git will yell at us if we try to reuse a tag that is already referring to a commit.
+If we use the `-f` option, we can FORCE our tag through: `git tag -f <tagname> <commit-hash>`

+To delete a tag, use `git tag -d <tagname>`

+By default, `git push` command does not transfer tags to remote servers.
+If we want to push our tags at once, we can use the `--tags` option to the push command.
+This will transfer all our tags to the remote server that are not already there.
+`git push --tags`

 ### Related links
 * https://gist.github.com/joseluisq/1e96c54fa4e1e5647940